-My name is Christian Jensen, born in southwest of Norway and currently living close to the middle of Norway in a little town called Orkanger.
+My name is Christian Jensen, born in south west of Norway and currently living close to the middle of Norway in a little town called Orkanger.
 I have a masters degree in Marine engineering, but currently I’m working within the electronics business at a company called Simpro AS.
 I live together with my wife, our child and our dog.

 I guess I’ve always been interested in photography.
 Only a couple of years old I got my first camera and went on camera expeditions together with my father.
 Still I did not end up as a professional photographer but rather a happy amateur.
 Photography has always been an interest I’ve had, and some sort of camera has always been with me on my journeys.

 I do love being outside.
 I prefer going with my mountain bike, but a hike will work as well.
 And the camera always tag along.
 This web page will be just about that.
 The camera that comes along.
 The coming year I’ve decided to spend more time trying to capture the right moments instead of just rushing by.
 I guess you’ve heard the words composition, light, subject and timing when it comes to good quality photographs, and so have I. I’ve never really understood the full meaning of it, nor being skilled enough to actually see them all when aiming with the camera.
-But for 2019 I’m going to learn by doing.
-Bare with me and please feel free to tag along.

 I do have a selection of camera equipment and here is what I do use: